 It took until September of the following season for a verdict to be reached, and it was damning – the longest ever ban handed to a player.

 Lee, who was judged to have influenced the outcome of seven matches in 2008, when he reached the Masters final, and 2009, was given a 12-year ban.

 It was around this time that snooker, a sport that was always heavily associated with gambling but now had more and more tournaments linked to the industry in terms of sponsorship, began to come down increasingly heavily and more frequently against match-fixers.

-Whether that war has been won or not is questionable, but Lee’s heavy sentence sent a telling message to the players that if you got caught, you weren’t going to get off lightly.
+Whether that war is being won or not is questionable, but Lee’s heavy sentence sent a telling message to the players that if you got caught, you weren’t going to get off lightly.

 For the Premier League, it was a stain on what transpired to be the final act of its long tenure on the schedule, with Stuart Bingham’s 7-2 triumph against Trump representing the last time the competition was staged.

 There were victories elsewhere for the usual pretenders; John Higgins won the Shanghai Masters, Neil Robertson prevailed in the China Open, while Mark Allen defended the World Open.

 The season-opening Wuxi Classic kick-started a campaign that boasted five ranking events in China in all, with Ricky Walden emerging with his name on that trophy for a second career ranking event success.

 Wuxi’s own Ding Junhui won the PTC Grand Finals while Ali Carter bagged himself the German Masters crown at the terrific Tempodrom, which had quickly become one of the all-time favourite venues on the circuit.